AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Limitations

 \subsection{Gap Between Simulation Evaluation and Real-World Deployment}

-Although we conduct preliminary real-world flight experiments, the scale and environmental complexity of the current real-world evaluations remain limited.
+Although we conduct preliminary real-world flight experiments across 200 navigation tasks, the environmental diversity of the real-world evaluations remains limited.
 Moreover, differences between simulation and real UAV deployment persist in terms of perception noise, viewpoint variations, and control uncertainty.
 Consequently, performance improvements observed on the benchmark do not necessarily translate directly into stable gains in real-world settings.
 Further reducing the sim-to-real gap remains an important direction for future work.